Skip to main content

 DATABASE_URL="postgresql://<user>:<password>@<address>:<port>/<db-name>?schema=<schema-name>"

-file in the root of your backend workspace and add the connection URL there:
+Create a .env file in the root of your backend and db directories and add the connection URL there:

 DATABASE_URL="postgresql://votura:votura@localhost:5432/votura?schema=public"